ehr-lshtm/template-r/README.md

 ## Purpose

 A template to begin a project with R and RStudio.
+[Click here](https://github.com/ehr-lshtm/template/generate) to use this template, then replace this text with a desription of your project.

-## How to use
+## Untracked files

-[Click here](https://github.com/ehr-lshtm/template/generate) to use this template.
+By default, `.csv`, Stata output, and all files in the `output/` and `paths/` folders (except README) are untracked, i.e. they will not be uploaded to GitHub.
+Edit `.gitignore` to ignore or allow (with `!`) specific files or file types.

 ## File tree